Adams-Ijachi/jabu/README.md

 5. **Mark as Completed**: Once a task is finished, mark it as completed.
 The task will be moved to the completed tasks section.

-## Contributing

-If you'd like to contribute to the development of this project, please follow these guidelines:

-1. Fork the repository and create a new branch for your feature or bug fix.
-2. Make your changes and ensure the code follows the project's coding standards.
-3. Write tests to cover your code changes.
-4. Submit a pull request, explaining the changes and why they are necessary.

-## License

-This project is licensed under the [MIT License](LICENSE).